Privacy policy

 Preamble:

-With the following privacy policy, we would like to explain to you what types of your personal data (hereinafter also referred to as “data” for short) we process for what purposes and to what extent.
-The privacy policy applies to all processing of personal data carried out by us, both in the context of providing our services and in particular on our websites, in mobile applications and within external online presences, such as our social media profiles (hereinafter collectively referred to as “online offer”) .The terms used are not gender-specific.Status: May 5, 2025
+With the following Privacy Policy, we would like to inform you about which types of your personal data (hereinafter also referred to simply as "data") we process, for which purposes, and to what extent.
+This Privacy Policy applies to all processing of personal data carried out by us, both in the context of providing our services and, in particular, on our websites, in mobile applications, and within external online presences, such as our social media profiles (hereinafter collectively referred to as the "Online Offering").

 Florian Mayr